The-Academic-Observatory/observatory-platform/docs/tutorials/workflow/stream_class.md

 For any later releases, any new data since the last run as well as any updated/deleted data is loaded into a separate partition in the BigQuery 'partitions' table.
 Then, there are 2 tasks to replace the old data (from the partitions) with the new, updated data in the main table.
-These updates might not be done every DAG run, but instead the update frequency is determined by the stream telescope property `bq_merge_days`.
+These updates might not be done every DAG run, the update frequency is controlled by the stream telescope property `bq_merge_days`.
 The telescope keeps track of the number of days since the last merge, by checking when the relevant task had the last 'success' state.